directus/directus/.changeset/young-items-brush.md

 'create-directus-extension': minor
 ---

-Added a --no-install option to the extensions-sdk cli to skip dep install
+Added a `--no-install` option to the extensions CLI to skip dependency installation